terraframe/common-geo-registry-specification/1.0/geospatial-widget-interface/README.md

 - `KEY_RESULT_MESSAGE` - a simple message, for example, the download percentage or task failure message.
 - `PARCELABLE_KEY_MAP_UNIQUE_NAME` - the map name.
 - `KEY_RESULTS_PARENT_ACTION` - `SERVICE_ACTION` being performed on the map.

+The `MapActivity` will request some permissions(during runtime & in the manifest) for it to work.
+The following are the permissions:

+- `android.permission.ACCESS_FINE_LOCATION`- For the location to center to the user's current location
+- `android.permission.ACCESS_NETWORK_STATE`
+- `android.permission.ACCESS_WIFI_STATE`
+- `android.permission.READ_EXTERNAL_STORAGE` - Read cached mapbox styles on the device
+- `android.permission.WRITE_EXTERNAL_STORAGE` - Cache mapbox styles on the device for offline use
+- `android.permission.INTERNET` - Automatically permitted

 ## Helper Functions